(Cooking with whole, unrefined, or minimally refined plant ingredients)

 Keeping the fibre

-For healthy cooking it’s important to keep the ingredients as whole as possible.
+For healthy cooking, it’s important to keep the ingredients as whole as possible.
 It’s the fibre that cleans the intestines as well as helps the arteries remain free of cholesterol.
 Many vegetables and fruits that are commonly peeled need not be.
 Gourds, potatoes, carrots, cucumbers all need not be peeled.
-Also white rice and white flour (maida) are devoid of many nutrients due to the removal of the outer coating.
-Sugar, oil, and many other substances are refined products and are devoid of many nutrients.
+Also, white rice and white flour (maida) are devoid of many nutrients due to the removal of the outer coating.
+Sugar, oil and many other substances are refined products and are devoid of many nutrients.
 As far as possible, all foods should be eaten whole.

-Besides the Indian subcontinent, all of Asia never traditionally used dairy, not even our closest neighbors like Srilanka and Burma.
-Once you have got something vegetarian in the Asian menu, it is necessarily vegan.
-Many of these dishes are easy to make and healthy.
-You will see several Eastern recipes.
+Other than the Indian subcontinent, all of Asia never traditionally used dairy, not even our closest neighbours like Sri Lanka and Burma.
+Once you have got something vegetarian on the Asian menu, it is necessarily vegan.
+Oriental recipes are easy to make and healthy.